chsasank/llama.lisp/README.md

 TODO:

-- [] Movce to mdbooks for documentation
+- [] Move to mdbooks for documentation
+- [] Follow more common style guide